General Medical Officers

 Selectees for flight surgery report to Navy Aerospace Medical Training Institute (NAMI) in Pensacola, Florida.
 There, trainees undergo 24 weeks of pre-flight, flight, and academic training preparing for duty with operational forces.
 Upon the completion of training, flight surgeons are assigned to Navy and Marine Corps aviation units for a period of two years practicing medicine within the profession of aviation.

 Selectees for Undersea Medicine report to the Naval Undersea Medical Institute (NUMI) in Groton, Connecticut.
-Trainees undergo 23 weeks of advanced training in undersea medicine and radiation health.
+Trainees undergo 20 weeks of advanced training in undersea medicine and radiation health.
 Upon successful completion, UMOs are assigned to deployable submarine tenders, land-based submarine squadron staffs, and deployable and land-based diving units to support warfighters in the Submarine Force.

-GMOs in the Air Force
+GMOs in The Air Force

 General medical officer (GMO) roles in the Air Force are more commonly referred to as flight surgeons.
 While GMOs in other branches work with a larger, more general patient population that can include retirees and their dependents, a flight surgeon is responsible for pilots and crew-members traveling in air or space.
 They are tasked with determining the crew’s fitness for flying and special duties, along with evaluating living and work environments for any health hazards.